-If a person is unable to care for themselves for a sustained period of time and not having assistance would result in them being a danger to themselves, they would likely meet the requirement for Nursing Home Level of Care.
+If a person is unable to care for themselves for a sustained period of time and a lack of assistance would result in them being a danger to themselves, they would likely meet the requirement for Nursing Home Level of Care.
 Typically, states require individuals to be unable to care for themselves in more than one way.
 For example, a state might require the person to have a combination of memory issues and mobility issues.
 The reasons for which a person may be unable to care for themselves can be:

 Unfortunately, the process to determine NHLOC and who makes that determination differs for each state.
 Most states require that an individual have a doctor’s diagnosis.
 However, that may not be sufficient.
-For example, a doctor may provide a formal diagnosis of Alzheimer’s, but the individual will also need to be observed perhaps by an Occupational, Behavioral or Physical Therapist or a RN to determine what types of assistance and how much assistance they require.
-For example, is this individual able to transfer (move from the bed to a chair), bathe, get dressed, use a toilet or prepare and consume food?
+For example, a doctor may provide a formal diagnosis of Alzheimer’s, but the individual will also need to be observed, perhaps by an Occupational, Behavioral or Physical Therapist or a RN to determine what types of assistance and how much assistance they require.
+For example, is this individual able to transfer (move from the bed to a chair), bathe, get dressed, use a toilet, or prepare and consume food?
 What type of support system does the individual have?
 Is the person at risk of falling or at risk of being emotionally or physically abused?
 Is the individual able to administer his or her own medications?

-Some states will also evaluate how much care the individual’s family can provide, taking into consideration work schedules, proximity and other responsibilities.
-This type of analysis is not conducted by a medical doctor but more likely an administrator or assessor in the state’s Medicaid office.
+Some states will also evaluate how much care the individual’s family can provide, taking into consideration work schedules, proximity, and other responsibilities.
+This type of analysis is not conducted by a medical doctor, but more likely an administrator or assessor in the state’s Medicaid office.
 Additional consideration factors include the length of time (in the past) for which the need for care has existed and the projected length of time in the future they will require assistance.

 Practically speaking, if one is seeking Medicaid assistance, they should not begin by taking their loved one to a doctor to obtain a Nursing Home Level of Care designation.
-Instead they should start by contacting their state Medicaid office.
-The state will likely require that a specific group of doctors, therapists or administrators be used to make the determination and it is unlikely that one’s primary care doctor is included in this group.
+Instead, they should start by contacting their state Medicaid office.
+The state will likely require that a specific group of doctors, therapists or administrators be used to make the determination, and it is unlikely that one’s primary care doctor is included in this group.

 One thing that remains consistent across the states is that each state uses some sort of assessment tool(s), which may be web-based, downloaded and printed, or goes through a client-server network.
 However, the assessments themselves and the various parts of the assessments vary greatly.
 The way the level of care (LOC) determination is made also varies by state.
 Some states may rank Level of Care (LOC) by low, medium, and high, while others may use a scoring system where the individual is given a numerical score to indicate LOC need.

 In California, Medicaid is called Medi-Cal, and another name used for nursing homes is Skilled Nursing Facilities (SNF).
 The elderly individual must be observed, the course of treatment assessed, and a doctor must find there is a need for nursing home care.
 A senior who has a medical condition, such as a feeding tube or has wounds that require care following surgery, that necessitates around the clock skilled nursing monitoring, might be found to need nursing home placement.
-The inability to self-administer medications, the inability to feed oneself, the need for substantial help with bathing and dressing, or a mental illness might all also be reasons that a senior would require nursing home care.
-While Alzheimer’s disease and other related dementias are not specifically mentioned by name as reason for nursing home admission, unpredictable behavior and moods, such as depression and anxiety, and the lack of mental and physical functioning as the disease progresses, it is reasonable to assume mid-late stage Alzheimer’s would meet the requirements for SNF care.
+The inability to self-administer medications, the inability to feed oneself, the need for substantial help with bathing and dressing, or a mental illness might also be reasons that a senior would require nursing home care.
+While Alzheimer’s disease and other related dementias are not specifically mentioned by name as reason for nursing home admission, if one presents with unpredictable behavior and moods, such as depression and anxiety, and lack of mental and physical functioning as the disease progresses, it is reasonable to assume mid-late stage Alzheimer’s would meet the requirements for SNF care.